dscc-admin-ch/lomas/client/documentation/index.rst

 Installation
 ------------

-This section explains how to install the fso-sdd-demo library.
+This section explains how to install the dscc-sdd-client library.

 Usage
 -----